 Clay Van Hook is in his second season as an assistant coach and recruiting coordinator with the University of Oklahoma baseball program.
 Van Hook joined the Sooners in July 2017 after a six-year stint at Rice.

 Van Hook creates the team's offensive game plan and works with the infielders, while also coaching third base on game days and coordinating the Sooners' recruiting efforts.

 Van Hook played for Johnson at both Navarro College (2004) and Texas (2007).
 He transferred to UT from Navarro after his freshman season and spent three years at UT, where Johnson arrived as the pitching coach in 2007.
 As a sophomore in 2005, Van Hook earned All-Big 12 Second Team and was drafted by the Seattle Mariners in 2007.

-Rice is coming off a Conference USA tournament championship as the league’s six-seed.
-Van Hook and the Owls made the NCAA Tournament for the sixth time in his six-year tenure and went 2-2 in the Baton Rouge Regional; falling to LSU in the final.
+Van Hook and the Owls made the NCAA Tournament six times in his six-year tenure and went 2-2 in the 2017 Baton Rouge Regional; falling to LSU in the final round.
 Rice hitters combined for a .293 batting average in 2017, which ranked sixth in Conference USA and 50th in the NCAA.
 The Owls peaked in the national ranking at 19th with 127 doubles.

 Before joining the staff at Rice, Van Hook served as an assistant coach at McNeese State for three seasons from 2009-11.
-Van Hook, who earned his degree at Texas in 2008, while serving as a student-coach, and his wife Selina have a daughter Avery Michel (four) and a son Briscoe (one).
+Van Hook earned his degree at Texas in 2008 while serving as a student-coach.
+He his wife Selina have a daughter Avery Michel (five) and a son Briscoe (two).